stefanobartoletti/eslint-config/README.md

 This is my personal ESlint configuration, based on the excellent [`@antfu/eslint-config`](https://github.com/antfu/eslint-config).
 It only deviates for some minor tweaks and personal preferences, since I agree almost completely with Anthony's style choices.

-My config also adds some additional and optional rulesets for Nuxt and Tailwind (by using respectively [`@nuxt/eslint-config`](https://eslint.nuxt.com/packages/config) and [`eslint-plugin-tailwindcss`](https://github.com/francoismassart/eslint-plugin-tailwindcss))
+This config integrates nicely with the [`Nuxt ESLint`](https://eslint.nuxt.com) module, and also adds optional rules for Tailwind, by using [`eslint-plugin-tailwindcss`](https://github.com/francoismassart/eslint-plugin-tailwindcss)

 Some of the main features, inherited directly from `@antfu/eslint-config`: